From DNF To First Place in 3 Months

 And that is just like business.

-Once you’ve gotten a bit of traction with pure willpower, there will come a time where you will plateau, where it’s not enough anymore, where you just seem stuck, like nothing works as good as it used to.
+Once you’ve gotten a bit of traction with pure willpower, there will come a time where you will plateau, where it’s not enough anymore, where you just seem stuck, like nothing works as well as it used to.

 Congratulations, you’ve now graduated out of beginner status, and if you’re going to make it, you’re going to need to invest in a good, solid strategy.